Accounts & Email

 Extended Email Forwarding

-Extended email forwarding is available, by request, for your official and user ID email addresses.
-Contact the Accounts Office (email@example.com, 215-895-2020) to set this up.
+At account closing, extended email forwarding may be available, by request, for your official and user ID email addresses.
+Contact the Accounts Office (firstname.lastname@example.org, 215-895-2020) to set this up.

 Drexel Domain Account